wp-plugins/metamagic/readme.txt

 1. Activate the plugin.
 1. Configure it through the Options panel.

-That's all folks, have fun and improve your SE Rankings....
+That's all folks, have fun and improve your SEO Rankings....